chrisa/ruby-dtrace/README.txt

 * For the consumer API, platform with DTrace support (OpenSolaris, Mac OS X 10.5 Leopard tested, possibly also FreeBSD).

-* For the probe API, a platform with DTrace support, on i386.
-(Mac OS X on PowerPC, Solaris on SPARC and FreeBSD on anything to come).
+* For the probe API, a platform with DTrace support (as for the consumer API), with a 32 bit Ruby build - i386, PowerPC (for OS X) and SPARC (for Solaris) are all supported.
+64 bit builds are not, yet.

 * root, or some/all of the dtrace privileges on Solaris: dtrace_user, dtrace_proc and dtrace_kernel.